 Developing Drivers for Low Latency Virtual Reality Headsets

-Our customer develops VR headsets designed for professional training.
+Our client develops VR headsets designed for professional training.
 Among other use cases, these devices help doctors train to perform surgeries, scientists train to conduct experiments, and pilots train to navigate aircraft.

-To support such critical use cases, our customer has to ensure the VR experience is as realistic as possible.
-Our customer’s devices deliver the best possible video quality, seamless user interactions, and the lowest possible latency for video delivery.
-To achieve this, our customer is constantly improving device hardware and needed a highly skilled development team to create fitting software.
+To support such critical use cases, our client has to ensure the VR experience is as realistic as possible.
+Our client’s devices deliver the best possible video quality, seamless user interactions, and the lowest possible latency for video delivery.
+To achieve this, our client is constantly improving device hardware and needed a highly skilled development team to create fitting software.

-Our customer was looking for an expert driver development team that could create VR headset drivers in parallel with their hardware development efforts.
+Our client was looking for an expert driver development team that could create VR headset drivers in parallel with their hardware development efforts.
 They had high requirements for their device drivers: